kilroy-code/flexstore/docs/risks.md

 When the software accepts data from a Flexstore app or relayed from another device, it will reject ImmutableCollection items that have different content (i.e, which hashes to something other than the tag under which it stored) or a different owner.
 In other words, immutable content cannot be changed.

 However, the signature being stored can be a different author and timestamp than what the system already has stored.
-The one with earlier timestamp is the one that will be used.
+The one with the earlier timestamp is the one that will be used.
 This might conceivably be misinterpreted as showing who was the first to create the item, and what time they did so.
 This interpretation is wrong in several ways.

 First, the content could have been created by anyone, and merely copied into the system by the claimant.
-The mitigation is that the person introducing the data is are irrupudiably signing that they have the right to use the content.
+The mitigation is that the person introducing the data is irrepudiably signing that they have the right to use the content.

 Second, on a centralized server, there is no way to know or control whose packet will arrive first when two people make an entry at the "same" time.
-This window is arbitrarilly longer when relays are involved, as there can be considerable clock differences between people who are creating records while offline and merging them later on.
+This window is arbitrarily longer when relays are involved, as there can be considerable clock differences between people who are creating records while offline and merging them later on.

 Finally, someone could try to make a claim of priority by setting their device clock backward and creating an entry.

 1. If this possibility creates an issue for an application, it should create records that include a signed entry from a trusted [timeserver](https://en.wikipedia.org/wiki/ANSI_ASC_X9.95_Standard).
 Alas, such timestamping requires that the client be online, and some uses of our software might involve offline use.
 2. Even offline use can create linked entries, such that separate items are definitely signed before the next item that links back to it.
-Two independent, offline branches can both be cited by a merging link, such that both antecedent branches definitely occured before the merged branch that cites them.
+Two independent, offline branches can both be cited by a merging link, such that both antecedent branches definitely occurred before the merged branch that cites them.
 3. The app can also use a VersionedCollection instead of an ImmutableCollection, in which ALL the claims are retained rather than just the first.
 This does three things:
    a.
 It retains all the immutable versions, rather than just the earliest or the latest.
 Then each version can be examined and the "true" originator may be adjudicated by humans.
    b.
 The VersionedCollection protocol is designed in such a way that merging verifies the linked history of each branch (technique 2), and keeps these results for later examination.
    c.
-In future versions, IFF the merge happens to be done online, a trusted timeserver signature will be added to the merge result, providing a reliable upper bound on when the previous items occured.
+In future versions, IFF the merge happens to be done online, a trusted timeserver signature will be added to the merge result, providing a reliable upper bound on when the previous items occurred.